-- The University should further strengthen its international profile by concluding cooperation agreements with foreign higher education institutions to promote student and staff mobility. - The University should invite international scholars for guest lectures or short-term academic visits including virtual/online contributions to enhance academic exchange and global visibility. - The University should establish a systematic integration of interdisciplinary courses and joint research activities, both across other colleges and within the same college at the student level to enhance the program's practical and clinical orientation and to broaden students' perspectives.
-The
+- The University should further strengthen its international profile by concluding cooperation agreements with foreign higher education institutions to promote student and staff mobility. - The University should invite international scholars for guest lectures or short-term academic visits, including virtual/online contributions to enhance academic exchange and global visibility. - The University should establish a systematic integration of interdisciplinary and interprofessional courses and joint research activities, both across colleges and within the same college at the student level to enhance the program's practical and clinical orientation and to broaden students'

-University should utilize the planned establishment of the new University Hospital to further promote interdisciplinary collaboration and provide additional practical learning opportunities.
+perspectives.
+The University should utilize the planned establishment of the new University Hospital to further promote interdisciplinary collaboration and provide additional practical learning opportunities.

-- The University should continue to introduce students early to scientific research and further involve them in applied projects that address local community needs and national priorities. - The University should expand its academic and research profile in the long term by establishing PhD programs and increasing collaboration with national and international partners. - The University should encourage the formation of faculty-student research teams to strengthen the institutional research culture and enhance international visibility. - The University should provide additional information with the graduation certificate to increase international comparability by using the Diploma Supplement template developed by the Council of Europe, the European Commission, and UNESCO. - The University should continue its efforts to promote gender equity and further advance women in academic and leadership position. - The University should continue to monitor the admission process closely and explore alternative strategies to attract qualified candidates, such as enhanced employer collaboration, targeted awareness campaigns, or flexible study formats, while maintaining academic standards. - The University should consider structured alumni activities or alumni programs to strengthen graduates' ties to the institution and to provide current students with access to and exchange with alumni in professional practice (e.g. mentoring, career talks and networking).
+- The University should continue to introduce students early to scientific research and further involve them in applied projects that address local community needs and national priorities. - The University should expand its academic and research profile in the long term by establishing PhD programs and increasing collaboration with national and international partners. - The University should further strengthen simulation-based teaching methods with simulated client interactions from actors. - The University should encourage the formation of faculty-student research teams to strengthen the institutional research culture and enhance international visibility. - The University should provide additional information with the graduation certificate to increase international comparability by using the Diploma Supplement template developed by the Council of Europe, the European Commission, and UNESCO. - The University should encourage staff participation in international faculty development initiatives such as the INACSL ISEP Program, which offers specialized training in simulation-based nursing education. - The University should continue its efforts to promote gender equity and further advance women in academic and leadership positions.